nivleM-ed/HomeSystem/readme.md

 # Working with the code

-There is not much to the code in retrospect but I will explain some part that I think needs some explanation.
+There is not much to the code in retrospect but I will explain some part that I think needs some explanation if you decide to play around with the code.

 ### Back-end code
 ```bash